Code-Institute-Submissions/Fantastic-Books/README.md

  - **_Scroll Up_** Button - returns user to the top of the page
  - If user is **_admin_** - **Edit** and **Delete** buttons are visible on all reviews
     - **_Delete_** Button allows **admin** to delete any review created by any user
+        - Triggers a modal asking user to confirm they want to delete that review
+        - Prevents accidental deletion
     - **_Edit_** Button allows **admin** to edit any review created by any user

 #### **add_review.html** - Allows users to add reviews without navigating to profile page